apiaryio/api-blueprint/Tutorial.md

 # API Blueprint Tutorial

 Welcome to an API Blueprint Tutorial!
 This tutorial will take you though the basics of the API Blueprint language.
-We’re going to build an API Blueprint step by step for a service called Polls – a simple API allowing consumers to view polls and vote in them.
+We’re going to build an API blueprint step by step for a service called Polls – a simple API allowing consumers to view polls and vote in them.
 You can take a look at the [full version][Poll API Blueprint] of the blueprint used in this tutorial for reference.

 > **Note:** **Additional API Blueprint Resources**
 >